Good food for all

 Good food for all - a transdisciplinary, multisectorial research and innovation strategy for food allergy and other hypersensitivity to food.

 The number of people with food allergy and hypersensitivity to food is increasing and is an important public health problem that affects all age groups.
-In collaboration with the Asthma and Allergy Association and the Swedish Food Federation, we propose a national centre of excellence so that we together can improve the quality of life of these persons.
+In collaboration with the Asthma and Allergy Association and the Swedish Food Federation, we will build up a national centre of excellence so that we together can improve the quality of life of these persons.
+The centre will be established with funding from the Swedish Arvsfonden.

 About "Good food for all"

 CfA was awarded funding from Vinnova to create a transdisciplinary, multisectorial research and innovation strategy for food allergy and other hypersensitivity to food, “Good food for all”.
-The agenda will be published during the autumn of 2015.
+The agenda was published in January 2016.

 Based on interviews with patients and stakeholders, we have identified three key areas within the area of food allergy and other hypersensitivities to food, where we see a significant need and where Sweden has great potential and opportunities for development: